Hold a VERA Mock Election in Your Program!

 - Get oriented to the VERA resources available to you.
 Check out the Classroom Resources page and watch for the New England online voter guide coming this summer.

-- Walk through this Introductory PPT presentation (forthcoming) and suggested VERA Activities Schedule (forthcoming) at a staff meeting to mobilize your team.
+- Share this Introductory PPT presentation (forthcoming, 9-24-20) at a staff meeting to mobilize your team.

 - Teach adults about voting and other ways to participate civically.

-- Participate in the regional mock election and add your numbers (forthcoming) to the regional total to let representatives know that we vote!
+- Participate in a program-wide mock election and let representatives know that we vote!